lilliputten/flask-socket-2107/README.md

 ## Sockets (Flask-SocketIO)

+In case of flask error 'ImportError: cannot import name JSONDecodeError':

 > If you really need it for python 2, use a older version.. pip install Flask-SocketIO==4.3.2

 ```